 We will install the most important extensions as part of this tutorial.
 Also, make sure that you are using the most recent version of Python.
 Your system should have at least Python 3 to use the new features available in Python.

-Python and MagicPython are the most important extensions that every Python developer must install for Visual Studio Code.
+Python and MagicPython are the most important extensions that every Python developer must install for the Visual Studio Code.
 The other extensions can be installed based on the requirements.
 Install both the extensions as shown in Fig 12 and Fig 13.

 Notes: We can also install the recommended Python Extension Pack including Python, MagicPython, Jinja, and Django.